-PSYC 540 Psychology Internship 3 to 15 cr
+PSYC 540 Psychology Internship

 Provides opportunities in a variety of public agencies and private organizations to gain practical experience and to develop skills in applying psychological theories, principles, methods and techniques to the management of problems of human development, thought, adjustment and behavior.
 Enrollment requires individual application and permission of the department.